mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 ``` bash
 git init -b main
 ```

-### Meaning of `git init -b main`

-This command:
+The above command:

 1.  creates a new Git repository
 2.  creates the initial branch with the name `main`

 This is cleaner than using `git init` first and renaming the branch later.
 :::

 ::: {#4d8836a8-5052-4d01-b985-6600a51e2a2b .cell .markdown}